microsoft/fluentui/packages/react-components/react-tree/stories/TreeItemPersonaLayout/TreeItemPersonaLayoutWithDescription.md

-The `TreeItemPersonaLayout` component allows you to add a `description` prop that can be used to display secondary text content beneath the primary text content.
+You can add a `description` prop to the `TreeItemPersonaLayout` that can be used to display secondary text content beneath the primary text content.
 This is useful for providing additional information or context about the primary content.